mmechtley/psfMC/README.md

 ------------
 I only test/support Anaconda, use other Python distributions at your own risk.
 Note: everything else is included with the default Anaconda distribution.
-`conda install --channel astropy emcee pyregion corner` `pip install git+https://github.com/mmechtley/psfMC.git`
+`conda install --channel astropy emcee=2.2.1 pyregion corner` `pip install git+https://github.com/mmechtley/psfMC.git`